Minimal Dark Matter: Generalized Framework and Direct-Detection Sensitivity: Conclusions

 Ultimately, the most reliable test of any WIMP model lies in observing its annihilation products in the late universe.
 Furthermore, this method would evade the limitations on direct-detection experiments which make detection of low dimensional multiplets impossible.
 To accurately model the spectrum and composition of these annihilation products in the HC-MDM model requires a different formalism from that presented here, valid after $SU(2)_L$ symmetry breaking.
 This is deferred for a later paper.

 There are other potential avenues for future exploration.
 First, in this paper we have made a series of simplifying assumptions about the magnitude of the Higgs coupling constants of the DM multiplets as well as their individual masses.
 We have also neglected some of the smaller contributions to the annihilation cross section, mainly those of $\ell>0$ states.
 Forgoing these simplifications increases the computational complexity, but the formalism developed here can, in principle, be extended to cover this scenario.
 Additionally, here we have considered large coupling values and masses that cancel the tree-level $H$-mediated scattering cross section contributions to direct detection of HC-MDM particles.
-Loop induced corrections involving $H$ exchanges may provide extra contributions to the scattering cross section relevant for direct-detection (loops involving only gauge bosons are already taken into account following~\cite{Hisano:2015rsa}).
-Note however that $y_1=-y_2$ (as considered in the large coupling case) corresponds to a custodial symmetry.
-The symmetry is only approximate as it is explicitly broken by $U(1)_Y$ interactions.
-However, we expect that our conclusions remain qualitatively unchanged.
+As noted in Sec.~\ref{sec:model}, loop effects may modify the direct-detection cross-section.
+However the approximate custodial symmetry corresponding to $y_1 = -y_2$ should leave our conclusions qualitatively unchanged.
 Ultimately, while fully probing the parameter space of HC-MDM will be challenging, it remains an essential goal.